Articles of Association

 The Assembly's deliberations shall only be valid when the Assembly was convened according to the rules.
 Any member may give to another member a proxy.
 Each member can have not more than two proxies.
 A member is considered present if attending in person or via telecommunication means i.e. videoconference or teleconference.

 7.3 The Board

-7.3.1 The Association shall be governed by a Board composed of at least three members, physical persons representing a full member.
+7.3.1 The Association shall be governed by a Board composed of at least three members.
+Board members can only be physical persons representing a full member and the director of the secretariat, the latter if elected in this capacity as a board member by the General Assembly.
+If the director is not elected in the Board, the Board is composed of at least three physical persons representing a full member.
 External board members are eligible without voting rights.

 Particular attention shall be paid to the geographic spread of representatives elected to the Board, in an effort to reflect the truly European nature of the organisation.